sh123/esp32_loraprs/README.md

 # Development board
 Development board schematics, case and antenna models are available under `extras/cad` and `extras/schematics`.

-Supported ESP32 boards are with 36 and 38 pinouts (configured with solder pads).
+Supported ESP32 boards are with 36 and 38 pinouts (configured with solder pads) and ESP32-C3 with separate board.

 &#x26A0; **There are ESP32 boards with different socket widths: 22mm and 25mm, board files for 25mm have _wide suffix in file names.**